linkerd/linkerd/linkerd/docs/config.md

-readTimeoutMs | unbounded | Configures this client or server with given transport-level socket read timeout in milliseconds. writeTimeoutMs | unbounded | Configures this client or server with given transport-level socket write timeout in milliseconds. keepAlive | false | If set to true, enables the `SO_KEEPALIVE` option, which will enable keep alive on the socket.
+readTimeoutMs | unbounded | Configures this client or server with given transport-level socket read timeout in milliseconds. writeTimeoutMs | unbounded | Configures this client or server with given transport-level socket write timeout in milliseconds. keepAlive | false | If set to true, enables the `SO_KEEPALIVE` option, which will enable keep alive on the socket. backlog | None | If set will adjust the backlog queue size of the socket, a default of None falls back to the OS defined value of SOMAXCONN